ANT 112. INTRODUCTION TO CULTURAL ANTHROPOLOGY 4 sh

 ANT 227.
 FROM THE GROUND DOWN 4 sh

-Students explore the adventure and science of archaeology from the perspective of an anthropologist.
-This course highlights great discoveries in archaeology with a look at famous sites worldwide.
-An overview of the development of archaeology from treasure hunting to a high-tech science are presented.
+Students explore the adventure and science of archeology from the perspective of an anthropologist.
+This course highlights great discoveries in archeology with a look at famous sites worldwide.
+An overview of the development of archeology from treasure hunting to a high-tech science are presented.
 Additional topics include fieldwork techniques, artifact analysis, interpretation, forensic analysis and cultural resource preservation.
-The course includes visits to archaeological sites in the area.
+The course may include a visit to an archeological site in the area, weather permitting.

 ANT 253.
 INDIGENOUS AUSTRALIA 4 sh